cparsell/Blocklists-Whitelists/README.md

 ### Whitelists

 The whitelist I've included is what I've built up over time for myself.
-If you want to add it, or another whitelist, into Pihole there is no way to import an entire list.
+If you want to add it, or another whitelist, into Pi-hole there is no way to import an entire list.
 So I wrote a very short Python script for this.
-It will run through a downloaded text file and push each line into Pihole.
+It will run through a downloaded text file and push each line into Pi-hole.

 Other whitelists: